Srinath251981/courier-management-system/README.md

-TCourier Management System - Backend (Spring Boot)
+Courier Management System - Backend (Spring Boot)

 This is the backend service for the Courier Management System, built with Spring Boot.
 It provides REST APIs for courier management, staff management, authentication, and tracking.